Adair County Criminal Records

 3. Online Court Search

-Missouri's Case.net online portal provides public access to circuit court case information statewide, including Adair County.
-Users may search by party name, case number, or attorney.
-The system returns case type, filing date, charges, and disposition information.
-Note that Case.net does not include sealed, expunged, or juvenile records, and some older cases may not be fully digitized.
+The Missouri Case.net online court records portal provides public access to circuit court case information statewide, including Adair County.
+Users may search by party name, case number, or filing date.
+The portal displays case type, charges, filing dates, hearing schedules, and dispositions.
+Note that not all historical records are digitized, and sealed or expunged cases do not appear in search results.

 4. State Criminal History Repository

-The Missouri State Highway Patrol's Criminal Justice Information Services Division (CJIS) maintains the official state criminal history repository.
+The Missouri State Highway Patrol's Criminal Justice Information Services Division (CJIS) maintains the state's central criminal history repository.
 Members of the public may request a name-based or fingerprint-based background check through the CJIS Division.
-Fingerprint-based checks are more accurate and are required for certain employment and licensing purposes.
-Processing times and fees vary by request type.

 5. Written/Mail Requests

-Written requests for court records may be submitted to the Adair County Circuit Court Clerk at 106 W. Washington St., Kirksville, MO 63501.
-Requests should include the subject's full legal name, date of birth, and the type of record sought.
-Under § 610.023 RSMo, custodians of public records are required to respond to written requests within three business days.
+Members of the public may submit written requests for court records to the Circuit Clerk's Office at 106 W. Washington St., Kirksville, MO 63501.
+Requests must include the subject's full legal name, date of birth, and the type of record sought.
+Under § 610.023 RSMo, the custodian of records must respond within three business days of receiving a request.

 What Is Adair County Criminal Record